 - What lies ahead: new glaucoma treatments on the horizon?

-One exciting new device undergoing FDA approval is the XEN gel stent, which was developed in part by USC researchers.
-This is a promising MIGS device that may provide greater pressure reduction than other minimally invasive treatment options, and will surely be used by the USC glaucoma team in the future.
+One exciting new device which was recently FDA-approved is the XEN gel stent, which was developed in part by USC researchers.
+This is a promising MIGS device that provides greater pressure reduction than other minimally invasive treatment options, and we are proud to offer it to our patients at USC.

 - Is there anything you can do to prevent getting Glaucoma?